bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

    * Possible values:
       * standard
       * dhcpretry
+      * noshell
    * Notes:
      standard is ok for most cases. dhcpretry is to be used on networks where link on switch may take some time to go up.
-In dhcpretry mode, the iPXE rom will indefinitely try to get an ip from the dhcp.
+In dhcpretry mode, the iPXE rom will indefinitely try to get an ip from the dhcp. noshell is similar to standard, but without shell in case of issues.
+This allows "exit" EFI boot, for specific devices (like Nvidia DGX).

 * **ep_preserve_efi_first_boot_device**
    * Possible values: